jonathangn/jonathangn/readme.md

 <img src="https://github.com/jonathangn/jonathangn/blob/main/img/header.png"/>

-I'm passionate developer and designer from Colombia, currently using React and Java, I'm solving problems oriented, logic and creativity.
-Permanent apprentice of technologies.
-Make it works and looks good. easy to use and fast components is my goal 🙂.
+I'm passionate developer and designer from Colombia, qualified and acquainted with Ionic, Angular, Next, React, Node and Java.
+I'm solving problems oriented, logical and creative.
+Building better and better robust, lightweight, efficient and safe components is my goal as a permanent IT learner 🙂.
+Looking for bring my skills to a multicultural team in a company with global vision.

-I've experience creating and implementing front and back end web applications.
-Looking to bring my skills to an inspirational company or startup with global reach.
-I've worked with SCRUM and Kanban meths.
-I really enjoy investing time in tech projects.
+I have experience in front-end and back-end projects, for web and mobile apps.
+I've worked with agile frameworks and really enjoy investing time updating knowledge and improving skills.

 - 💻 I’m currently working by my own in digital small projects, designing and develop. **¡Open to work in an agile team!**.

-- 🎓 Now I learn TypeScript, Redux and others.
-They are part of the **front end specialization** at Digital House.
+- 🎓 For now I am **front-end and Back-end specialist**.
+But my path continue, learning about cyber security.
+Hoping to create better code.

 </br>